Tearsheet

 AI Analysis | Feedback

-John F. Barry III Chairman and Chief Executive Officer
+John F. Barry III, Chairman of the Board & Chief Executive Officer

-M. Grier Eliasek President and Chief Operating Officer
+M. Grier Eliasek, President & Chief Operating Officer

-Kristin L. Van Dask Chief Financial Officer, Chief Compliance Officer, Treasurer and Secretary
+Kristin L. Van Dask, Chief Financial Officer & Chief Compliance Officer

-Ms. Van Dask has served as Prospect Capital's CFO, CCO, Treasurer, and Secretary for Prospect's funds under management.
-She has worked in investment management and accounting since 2001, with extensive experience in finance, accounting, and financial reporting across various structures, including business development companies, closed-end funds, securitizations, and private partnerships.
-Before Prospect, she was an Accounting Manager in the Structured Finance Division of GSC Group LLC, where she handled accounting and financial reporting for private equity and hedge funds.
-She also held various positions within the assurance practice of Ernst & Young LLP, working with private and public clients, private equity funds, and investment advisory partnerships.
+Kristin L. Van Dask is the Chief Financial Officer, Treasurer, Secretary, and Chief Compliance Officer for Prospect's funds under management.
+She has accumulated extensive experience in investment management and accounting since 2001, specializing in finance, accounting, and financial reporting across various structures including business development companies, closed-end funds, securitizations, and private partnerships.
+Before her tenure at Prospect, Ms. Van Dask was an Accounting Manager in the Structured Finance Division of GSC Group LLC from 2007 to 2008, where she managed the accounting and financial reporting for private equity and hedge funds.
+From 2002 to 2007, she worked at Ernst & Young LLP in their assurance practice, supervising financial statement audits for privately held and publicly traded clients, as well as private equity funds and management companies.
+She began her public accounting career at Arthur Andersen LLP in 2001.
+Ms. Van Dask is a Certified Public Accountant in New York and holds a BS magna cum laude from Towson University.

 AI Analysis | Feedback